 - Look for movement.
 It’s difficult for people to look posed and unnatural when they’re moving as the photo is taken, like in this picture of a Hispanic family from Stock Photo Secrets on your right side.

 - Look for interaction.
-Images of people interacting with other people or objects like laptops feel much more natural than a photo of someone giving the camera a thumbs-up does, like this image of a Hispanic man working on a desktop does from Stock Photo Secrets on your lower right side.
+Images of people interacting with other people or objects like laptops feel much more natural than a photo of someone giving the camera a thumbs-up does, like this image of a Hispanic man working on a desktop does from Stock Photo Secrets on your lower left side.

 - Look for relaxed body language.
 Stiff shoulders and awkward placements – like crossed arms – are a dead giveaway for overly posed stock photos.
 Instead, look for more natural, relaxed body language.

 5. Consider the brand they’re representing